|Ordered||21 Jul 1937|

 |Successes||1 ship sunk, total tonnage 3,840 GRT|

-Sunk 25 Feb, 1940 in the North Sea south of the Shetland Islands, in position 58.40N, 00.10W, by depth charges and torpedoes from the British destroyers, HMS Escort, HMS Inglefield, HMS Imogen and the British submarine HMS Narwhal.
+Sunk 25 February 1940 in the North Sea south of the Shetland Islands, in position 58.40N, 00.10W, by depth charges from the British destroyers HMS Escort, HMS Inglefield and HMS Imogen after being sighted by the British submarine HMS Narwhal.
 1 dead and 24 survivors.

 Men lost from U-boats